-- b.
-Threats or acts of physical harm directed toward an individual or his/her family, friends, associates, or property; - c.
-The intentional destruction or threat of destruction of Pacific View property or another employee's property; - d.
-Harassing or threatening phone calls; - e.
-Surveillance; - f.
-Stalking; - g.
-Veiled threats of physical harm or similar intimidation; and - h.
-Any conduct resulting in the conviction under any criminal code provision relating to violence or threats of violence that adversely affects Pacific View's legitimate business interests.
-Workplace violence does not refer to occasional comments of a socially acceptable nature.
-These comments may include references to legitimate sporting activities, popular entertainment, or current events.
-Rather, it refers to behavior that is personally offensive, threatening, or intimidating.
+b.
+Threats or acts of physical harm directed toward an individual or his/her family, friends, associates, or property; c.
+The intentional destruction or threat of destruction of Pacific View property or another employee's property; d.
+Harassing or threatening phone calls; e.
+Surveillance; f.
+Stalking; g.
+Veiled threats of physical harm or similar intimidation; and h.
+Any conduct resulting in the conviction under any criminal code provision relating to violence threatening, or intimidating.